DataDog/hiring-engineers/answers.md

 The error was "OSError: [Errno 98] Address already in use".
 This sounded like an issue with ports already being in use.
 However, I used the command `lsof -i :5050` to see what process was running on that port, and there was none.
 I tried changing the port that the Flask app ran on and it gave me the same error.
 This confused me, so I decided to go back to the Python 2 route.

 I researched how to upgrade Python on Ubuntu from 2.7.6 to 2.7.14 (the latest version of Python 2.7) and I didn't find any official resources for doing so.
 Most resources asserted that it would not be easy.
+I didn't want to risk messing up the VM or the Datadog agent within it and having to start over or reinstall everything.
 I tried the steps on this blog [post](https://tecadmin.net/install-python-2-7-on-ubuntu-and-linuxmint/) but they didn't work.
 I thought maybe using virtualenv would do the trick, but I still couldn't figure out a good way to upgrade the version to one that would work.

 I thought I might try running the Flask app and doing the APM data collection from my local environment, but I had trouble installing the trace agent after successfully downloading the regular agent.